linq2js/rtkex/packages/rtkex/readme.md

 </Suspense>;
 ```

-If you need to add more actions for loadable slice, just following:
+If you need to add more actions for loadable slice, just use following code:

 ```js
 const userListSlice = createLoadableSlice(